styx97/hf-fewshot/README.md

     ```

     See [examples/sample_dataset.jsonl](example_task/sample_dataset.jsonl) for a sample file.
+- An `exemplars.jsonl` should contain exemplars in jsonlines format with the input and output variables.

+    ```python
+    {"input": "Who was the first president of the United States?","output": "George Washington"}
+    ...
+    ```

-- A `config.yml` file should contain various hyperparameters and data paths in a yaml parsable format.
-See [configs/example_config.yml](configs/example_config.yml) for a sample file.
+    See [examples/sample_exemplars.jsonl](example_task/sample_exemplars.jsonl) for a sample file.

 See the [create_task](./create_task) subdirectory for convenient code that will create these files automatically for you from CSV and text files, which you may find more convenient.